emberjs/website/source/guides/testing/test-runners.md

 </html>
 ```

-* Launch your browser of choice and open the above html file.
+Finally, launch your browser of choice and open the above html file.

 That's it.
 You're done and your tests are running.
 No need to install and configure any other tools or have any other processes running.
 After adding or updating tests and/or code just reload the page and you're off to the races running your tests.